saf-dmitry/taskpaper-mode/README.md

 ### Sorting Agenda Items

 Before being inserted into an agenda buffer, the items are sorted.
-Sorting can be customized using the user option `taskpaper-agenda-sorting-function`.
+Sorting can be customized using the user option `taskpaper-agenda-sorting-predicate`.
 If the variable is `nil`, which is the default setting, agenda items just appear in the sequence in which they are found in the agenda files.
-The sorting function is called with two arguments, the items to compare, and should return non-nil if the first item should sort before the second one.
+The sorting predicate function is called with two arguments, the items to compare, and should return non-nil if the first item should sort before the second one.

 In the example below items will be sorted according to their due dates.
 The sorting is done by date/time value (converted to float number of seconds since the beginning of the epoch).
 Items, which have no or empty `@due` tag, are assumed to have 2100-12-12 as due date, effectively ending up at the bottom of the sorted list.

-    (setq taskpaper-agenda-sorting-function
+    (setq taskpaper-agenda-sorting-predicate
           '(lambda (a b)
               (setq a (or (taskpaper-string-get-attribute a "due")
                           "2100-12-12")
                     b (or (taskpaper-string-get-attribute b "due")
                           "2100-12-12"))
               (taskpaper-time< a b)))

+Items with equal sort keys maintain their relative order before and after the sort, which means, the `taskpaper-agenda-sorting-predicate` option can be accommodated to order items according to different criteria.

 ### Motion and Display Commands